pedrior/pedrior/README.md

 A .NET developer and CS student based in Brazil.

-Lately, I've been focusing on backend API development, emphasizing design and architectural patterns.
+Graduating in Computer Science from UFPB.
+Passionate about programming since age 16.
-I'm hugely interested in best programming practices and I try to write good and efficient code whenever possible.
+I have experience in backend development of RESTful APIs and desktop applications.
-I'm also interested in desktop development.
+I'm also very interested in software quality, design patterns, software testing and good practices.